deepakshrma/deno-by-example/docs/advanced_graphql.md

 ```

 :::note
-You can get whole file in [github repo](https://github.com/deepakshrma/deno-graphql-starter).
+You can get the whole file in [github repo](https://github.com/deepakshrma/deno-graphql-starter).
 :::

 **Explained:**

-A very basic mock database with getUsers method, which return users based on predicate.
-If there is no predicate, It will return all users else apply filter using predicate.
+A very basic mock database with **getUsers** method, which returns users based on a predicate.
+If there is no predicate, It will return all users else apply a filter using a predicate.

 ### 5. Create a /graphql endpoint to handle graphql POST request

 GraphQL specs support POST to query server.
-We will use same.
+We will use the same.
 To create a scalable routing.
-We will create our route in routes folder and append in Oak Application using callback function.
+We will create our route in the routes folder and append it in Oak Application using the callback function.

 Create files `touch src/routes/index.ts src/routes/graphql.ts`